-“Didn’t she move here from Charlotte a couple years ago?”
+“Didn’t she move here from Charlotte a few years ago?”

-“Did she ever mention any controversy from her past?
-What about from her current job?”
+“Did she ever mention any controversy from her past?”

 “No, and if you knew her, you’d realize how ridiculous you sound,” Nelson replied, standing.
 “Now, unless you plan to arrest me, I need to get home.”

-Detective Phillips and Sergeant Williams exchanged glances.
+Detective Phillips and Sgt.
+Williams exchanged glances.
 Williams shook his head, indicating he had nothing to add.

 “That’s all for now,” Phillips said.
 “We’ll stay in touch.”

-“I’m sure you will,” Nelson said, turning and stepping from the room.
+“I’m sure you will,” Nelson replied, turning and stepping from the room.

-As the door closed, Sergeant Williams turned to Detective Phillips.
+As the door closed, Sgt.
+Williams turned to Detective Phillips.
 “What do you think?” he asked.

-“Husbands and boyfriends are the most likely suspects, but I think the kid is clean.”
+“Husbands and boyfriends are usually the most likely suspects, but I think the kid is clean.”

-THE FALL SKY turned a brilliant orange against the grey-smoked mountains to the west as Ryan turned into his driveway.
-He barely noticed.
+THE FALL SKY was a brilliant orange behind the grey-smoked mountains as Ryan pulled into his driveway.
+He didn’t notice.

-The past two days had been the most stressful of his young life.
+The past two days had been the most agonizing of his life.
 He feared the worst, but held out hope.
-Initial searches at Jefferson Peak and at the base of the cliff by Parsons Creek Police and park rangers had produced nothing.
-They were to begin again at daylight tomorrow.
+Initial searches at Jefferson Peak and at the base of the cliff had produced nothing.
+Park rangers and police were to begin again at daylight.

-Patches barked wildly inside as Ryan cracked open the garage door into the house.
-The eager spaniel ran to him and circled his legs several times before plopping sphinxlike at his feet and staring upward.
-It was two hours past the dog’s normal feeding.
+Patches barked wildly as Ryan cracked open the garage door into the house.
+The eager spaniel ran to him and circled his legs several times before plopping sphinxlike at his feet, staring upward.
+Ryan glanced at a wall clock.
+It was 7:15, two hours past the dog’s feeding.

 “Any news?” she asked.

 “Nothing.
-I just came from city hall.
-Detective Phillips and that bulldog-faced police sergeant spent a couple hours questioning me.”
+I just came from the police station.
+Detective Phillips and that bulldog-faced sergeant spent a couple hours grilling me.”

-“They’re grasping at straws.
-Like all of us,” Ryan said.
+“They’re just grasping at straws.
+Like all of us,” Ryan said, sighing.

 “I’ve got a bit of good news,” Beth said.
-“I’ve rounded up about twenty volunteers to search the base of the cliff tomorrow.
+“I’ve rounded up about twenty volunteers to search the park tomorrow.
 Most of them are hiking and climbing friends from Charlotte and a few from my law office.”

 “They’ll need to be experienced hikers.
-It’s rough terrain around there,” Ryan replied.
+It’s rough terrain around where Sarah disappeared,” Ryan replied.

-“I’m afraid of what we’ll find,” Beth said.
+“I’m afraid of what we’ll discover,” Beth said.
 “But I have to know where she is.”

-“I walked the trail to the top this morning, but didn’t have time to do much more.
-I found nothing.”
+“I walked the trail from where they found her car to the top this morning, but I found nothing.”

 “Do you think she fell from the peak?”
 Beth asked.

 “The winds can be fierce up there, but I doubt she fell.
-Not by accident, anyway,” Ryan replied.
+Not by accident, anyway.”

 “You don’t have to tell me about crazies.
-As a paralegal in a criminal law office, I see plenty of them” she said.
+Being a paralegal in a criminal law office, I see plenty of them,” she added.

 “Then you know what I mean.”

-“I’m glad Mom and Dad are not here,” Beth said, her voice cracking.
+“I’m glad Mom and Dad aren’t here,” Beth said, her voice cracking.
 “This would rip them apart.”

-“There’s still a good chance she’s okay,” Ryan encouraged.
-“Maybe she sprained an ankle and is too hurt to hike back to her car.
-There’s no cell service on that side of Jefferson Peak, so she’d have no way to contact us.”
+“There’s still a good chance she’s okay,” Ryan said.
+“Maybe she sprained an ankle and was too hurt to hike back to her car.
+There’s no cell service on that side of Jefferson Peak, so she’d have no way to contact anyone.”

 “We’ll find her,” Ryan said.
-“She’s an experienced hiker and knows these woods and trails as well as anyone.”
+“She’s an experienced hiker and knows these woods as well as anyone.”

-“Me and the others are caravanning from Charlotte tomorrow morning, and if all goes as planned, we should arrive around nine.
+“My friends and I are caravanning from Charlotte in the morning, and if all goes as planned, we’ll arrive around nine.
 Where should we meet?”
 Beth asked.

 “Stay clear of downtown Parsons Creek.
-The news crews are arriving, and you’ll attract unwanted attention.”
+The news crews are arriving, and you’ll attract attention.”

 “Okay.
 See you then,” Beth replied.
 “Oh.
 I almost forgot.”